 During her tenure as mayor, the city has almost finished a brand new fire station, overhauled its indoor hockey rink and recreation facility, and embarked on a new housing project with RurAL CAP.

-Branson’s retirement also means that, so far, Alan Seale is currently an uncontested candidate for the next two-year term as mayor.
+Branson’s retirement also means that, as of today, Alan Seale is currently an uncontested candidate for the next two-year term as mayor.
 Seale ran against Mayor Branson in 2023 and lost by less than 30 votes.
+As of Friday, Aug.
+8, City Councilmember Terry Haines and longtime resident Mark Anderson have also filed to run for the city mayor position.

 Interested candidates have until Aug.
 15 to file paperwork with the city to run for any of the open seats in this year’s municipal election.
 Two city council seats and two Kodiak Island Borough Assembly seats will also be on the ballot.